hexops/fastfilter/README.md

 My _non-expert_ understanding is that fuse filters are more compressed and optimal than **xor+** filters with extremely large sets of keys based on[[1]](https://github.com/FastFilter/xor_singleheader/pull/11)[[2]](https://github.com/FastFilter/fastfilter_java/issues/21)[[3]](https://github.com/FastFilter/xorfilter/issues/5#issuecomment-569121442).
 You should use them in place of xor+, and refer to the xor filter paper for whether or not you are at a scale that requires xor+/fuse filters.

 **Note that the fuse filter algorithm does require a large number of unique keys in order for population to succeed**, see [FastFilter/xor_singleheader#21](https://github.com/FastFilter/xor_singleheader/issues/21) - if you have few (<~125k consecutive) keys creation will fail.

+## Note about extremely large datasets

+This implementation supports key iterators, so you do not need to have all of your keys in-memory, see `Xor8.populateIter` and `Fuse8.populateIter`.

+If you intend to use a xor filter with datasets of 100m+ keys, there is a possible faster implementation _for construction_ found in the C implementation [`xor8_buffered_populate`](https://github.com/FastFilter/xor_singleheader) which is not _yet_ implemented here.

 ## Special thanks